 In the Kitchen

 Salad dressing separates in the fridge overnight.
 Not because it's "gone bad."
 Because physics won.
-Which means the oil rose.
+The oil rose.
 The vinegar (mostly water) sank.
-Shake it, you're temporarily fighting entropy.
+That's why shake it, you're temporarily fighting entropy.
 Let it sit, entropy wins.

 In the Environment

 Oil spills float.
-Here's the thing — 025 g/cm³.
-Here's the thing — 85 g/cm³ sits on top of seawater at 1.
-On top of that, crude oil at 0.
-That's not luck — it's density.
-It spreads into a thin film.
+In real terms, that's not luck — it's density.
+So crude oil at 0.
+85 g/cm³ sits on top of seawater at 1.025 g/cm³.
+Here's the thing — it spreads into a thin film.
 That's why containment booms work at all — they're corralling a layer that refuses* to sink.

 But here's what most people miss: not all oil floats forever.
-Think about it: weathering changes things.
+And the remainder gets denser.
+Weathering changes things.
+Still, mix in sediment, sand, organic matter — eventually you get tar balls that do sink.
+Also, the Exxon Valdez spill proved this.
 Light fractions evaporate.
-The remainder gets denser.
-Consider this: mix in sediment, sand, organic matter — eventually you get tar balls that do sink.
-The Exxon Valdez spill proved this.
 Some oil still sits on the seafloor decades later.

 In Your Car

 Engine oil floats on coolant.
 If your head gasket blows, you get a milkshake in the reservoir — oil and antifreeze emulsified into a nasty sludge.
 But initially?
-Plus, the oil tries to rise.
-The coolant tries to sink.
+The oil tries to rise.
+Think about it: the coolant tries to sink.
 Mechanics know to check the radiator cap for that telltale ring of brown foam.

 Transmission fluid, power steering fluid, brake fluid — they're all oil-based.
-Practically speaking, the water settles at the bottom.
-That said, which is why water contamination in any of them is a death sentence for the system.
+Which is why water contamination in any of them is a death sentence for the system.
 All less dense than water.
+The water settles at the bottom.
 Right where the pump pickup lives.

 How It Works: The Practical Mechanics